A thin lace

 Repeat from the beginning.

-Source: Tollemache 5
+Tollemache 5

-A thin lace of 5 bows.
+A thyne lace of 5 bowis.

 Set one bow on A left and 2 sundry bows on B left and one bow on C left and one bow on B right then shall A right take through B of the same hand the bow C left reversed and B right shall take the inner bow of B left through the bow that stand before on B left unreversed then shall C right take the bow that is left on B left unreversed then low thy bow of A left on to B left then shall A left take through the bow B of the same hand the bow C of the right hand unreversed and B left shall go through the fore bow of B right and take the bow that stand within on B right unreversed then shall C left take the bow of B right unreversed then low thy bow of A right onto B right etc.

-Source: Harleian 4
+Harleian 4

 A thynne lace of 5 bows.